 Currently, nine banks participate in the IOLTA program.
-They are: American Savings Bank, Bank of Hawaii, Bank of the Orient, Central Pacific Bank, First Foundation Bank (formerly known as Pacific Rim Bank), First Hawaiian Bank, Hawaii National Bank, Home Street Bank, and Ohana Pacific Bank.
+They are: American Savings Bank, Bank of Hawaii, Bank of the Orient, Central Pacific Bank, First Hawaiian Bank, Hawaii National Bank, Home Street Bank, Ohana Pacific Bank, and Pacific Rim Bank.
 You are free to choose any of these nine banks that you wish.
-Of these nine banks, five are "Prime Partner Banks," which means these five banks have made arrangements to pay higher rates of interest to HJF.
-These five banks are: American Savings Bank, Bank of Hawaii, Central Pacific Bank, First Foundation Bank (formerly known as Pacific Rim Bank), and First Hawaiian Bank.
+Of these nine banks, four are "Prime Partner Banks," which means these four banks have made arrangements to pay higher rates of interest to higher rates of interest.

-13. WHICH FINANCIAL INSTITUTIONS OFFER THE MOST FAVORABLE

-TERMS?
-As described above, there are currently five "Prime Partner Banks" that pay HJF higher rates of interest.
 Monthly service fees on IOLTA accounts are paid by the bank or by HJF, not by the attorney.
 However, HJF does not pay for service charges such as insufficient funds costs, stop payment charges, wire fees, or check printing charges.
 These special charges are the responsibility of the attorney.

+HJF.
+These four banks are: American Savings Bank, Bank of Hawaii, Central Pacific Bank, and First Hawaiian Bank.

+13. WHICH FINANCIAL INSTITUTIONS OFFER THE MOST FAVORABLE TERMS?
+As described above, there are currently four "Prime Partner Banks" that pay HJF higher rates of interest.
+Monthly service fees on IOLTA accounts are paid by the bank or by